Combodo/iTop/readme.txt

 - GetAllowedPortals
 Added a mean to cache data that will be reset upon compilation.
 To be used in conjunction with ModuleDesign.
 It is possible to implement several portals and still use placeholders to point to the relevant portal (use DBObject::RegisterURLMakerClass(<my-portal>, <mu-url-maker>), then $this-hyperlink(<my-portal>)$)
+Context tags to identify the context of the execution.
+Usage: ContextTag::Check('Portal:itop-portal').
+Known tags: 'GUI:console', 'GUI:Portal', 'Portal:itop-portal', 'CRON'... see ContextTag::GetStack()

 6) Queries (OQL)
 Magic query arguments:
 - In addition to current_contact_id, the following arguments can be used in any OQL query (provided that the page running the query requires a  login): current_contact->attcode and current_user->attcode
 - The "Run queries" page is now taking into account those magic arguments (do not prompt the end-user with these arguments!)
+Hierarchies can now be expressed both ways.
+Example of a query that now works fine: SELECT Organization AS root JOIN Organization AS child ON child.parent_id BELOW root.id WHERE child.name LIKE 'Combodo'.
+In the previous implementation, the operator was interpreted as '='.

 7) Optimizations
 Do not load all columns when checking if a CI is part of  the "context" of a given ticket.